ObsidianWitch/eduinfoy080a2/report/notes.md

 -> is this application really a 3-tiered system?

-* The UI layer would gain in clarity by using a template engine (e.g. something similar to twig for php, mustache.java, apache velocity)
+* The UI layer would gain in clarity by using a template engine (e.g. something similar to twig for php, mustache.java, apache velocity) <!-- TODO references -->

-* SQL queries are written directly in Strings, a SQLQueryBuilder and a Repository (e.g. Symfony2 & Doctrine) could be created to be able to reuse parts of queries

 * data coupled with the database layer -> **data should be decoupled from where it will be stored**